 Be curious.
 Develop a true interest in others, what they do, and what they need.

 Follow up and stay in touch.
 Developing a network is not about attending a bunch of meetings, having a meal, and going home.
 After all, the word “work” is part of “network.”
 Remember, developing a network is a process.
-Ivan Misner, founder of BNI, describes networking as a process of developing visibility and credibility.
+Ivan Misner, the founder of BNI, describes networking as a process of developing visibility and credibility.
 Only then will your activities lead to profitability.
 It may take as many as five to 15 contacts with an individual over a period of weeks, months, or even years to develop the kind of visibility and credibility that leads to profitability.
 Look for ways you can support your network members.
 It’s not always about doing business with or even referring business to them.

 Some ways for you to support your network members include: